 For example, if you only collect bug reports and exclude feature requests, you might learn a lot about the bugs your product has, but little about what your testers think is missing in your product.
 It’s limitations like this that either mean missing out on important feedback that you could be getting, or muddling your data because testers are still giving you that feedback but through the wrong report forms.

-By using a combination of ongoing and direct feedback techniques a beta manager can collect the variety of objective feedback needed in order to make the final improvements that will ensure a successful product launch.
+By using a combination of ongoing and direct feedback techniques, a beta manager can collect the variety of objective feedback needed in order to make the final improvements that will ensure a successful product launch.
+Learn how to collect and manage high quality feedback with our Feedback Playbook!